 Credit: hajotthu / CC BY

-In February 2020, the Chair of Modern History at the University of Würzburg began examining transitional justice efforts in different countries and continents.
-The aim is to compare the instruments used and assess their effectiveness.
-A multiyear project has been launched with financial support of the German Federal Ministry of Economic Development and Cooperation.
+From 2020 to 2024, the Chair of Modern History at the University of Würzburg examined transitional justice efforts in different countries and continents.
+The aim was to compare the instruments used and assess their effectiveness.
+A four-year project was set up with financial support of the German Federal Ministry of Economic Development and Cooperation.

 Project Management: Prof. Peter Hoeres, University of Würzburg